-Wondering how to get top reviews as a house sitter?
+Wondering how to get top reviews as a long term house sitter?
 Here’s what you need to know.

-The best way to get great reviews and have happy hosts is to leave the house at least as clean as it was when you arrived – major bonus points for leaving it even cleaner, as I try to do.
+The best way to get great reviews and have happy hosts as a house sitting digital nomad is to leave the house at least as clean as it was when you arrived – major bonus points for leaving it even cleaner, as I try to do.
 Your hosts have just been on holiday and it’s stressful to return to a messy house after a relaxing getaway.
 They really, really appreciate returning to a sparkling home as well as happy, healthy pets.